 As more and more studies appear on the benefits of intermittent fasting, more and more people are giving it a try.
+People are using intermittent fasting for weight loss among other benefits.
 If you’ve never tried it, it might seem a little intimidating at first, but intermittent fasting is actually nothing to fear.
 In fact, it might become something you enjoy once you start reaping the myriad of benefits.

 What is intermittent fasting?